UMEP-dev/UMEP-Docs/docs/source/processor/Wind model URock.rst

         - Spatial input data containing buildings as 2.5D vector data
       * - Building height field
         - Name of the attribute used to store building height (considered as flat roof)
-      * - Building ID field (optional)
-        - Name of the attribute used to store building ID
       * - Vegetation polygons (optional)
         - Spatial input data containing buildings as 2.5D vector data
       * - Vegetation crown top height (optional)